nomasters/hashmap/README.md

 ```

 - `message` is a `BASE_64_ENCODED_STRING` provided by the submitter.
 This may contain anything as long as the message bytes is less than 512 bytes.
-- `timestamp` is the unix-time timestamp.
+- `timestamp` is unix-time in nanoseconds.
 Hashmap Server allows MaxSubmitDrift of 15 seconds.
 This prevents old payloads from overwriting newer payloads.
 - `ttl` - is the time to live in seconds for the payload.
 If no TTL is set (or it is set to 0) hashmap defaults to 24 hours (86400 seconds ).
 A Maximum TTL of 1 week (604800 seconds) is permitted.
 Any TTL greater than 604800 will be rejected.
 - `sigMethod` outlines the method used to verify the signature.
 Currently only `nacl-sign-ed25519` is supported
 - `version` is used for handling potentially breaking changes in the future, but it isn't currently analyzed for acceptance.